If you’ve got a Nectar card, are you making the most of your points?

 Sainsbury’s Double up weekend

-The Nectar/Sainsbury’s Double Up Weekend used to run twice a year, but for the last three years it only ran at Christmas.
-There’s no guarantee but hopefully it will be back in November or December 2020.
+The Nectar/Sainsbury’s Double Up Weekend used to run twice a year, but for the last four years it only ran at Christmas.
+There’s no guarantee but hopefully it will be back in November or December 2021.

 Even though I’ve not been a fan in the past it really is the only way to increase the value of your points.
 Essentially you swap your points for a voucher to spend in Sainsbury’s that is worth twice their value.
 So 500 points will get you a £5 voucher.

 However you’re severely limited where in-store you can spend the voucher, and as I shared in that article, there are other annoying restrictions.
 There’s also a £100 limit per account.

-Still, I did pick up some nice Taste the Difference wine last year, and I’m planning on doing the same this year and stocking up.
-I also used a voucher against a NOW TV box with Entertainment Passes, which was a decent deal.
+Still, I have picked up some nice Taste the Difference wine for the last few years, and I’m planning on doing the same this year and stocking up.
+In the past I’ve also used a voucher against a NOW TV box with Entertainment Passes, which was a decent deal.